Purplemath

 On the other hand, y = (x + 3)2 looks like this:

-Warning: The common temptation is to think that (x + 3) moves (x) to the right by three, because "+3" is to the right.
+Warning: The common temptation is to think that f (x + 3) moves f (x) to the right by three, because "+3" is to the right.
 But the left-right shifting is backwards from what you might have expected.

 Adding moves you to the left; subtracting moves you to the right.

 If you lose track, think about the point on the graph where x = 0.
-For (x + 3), what does x now need to be for 0 to be plugged into ?
+For f (x + 3), what does x now need to be for 0 to be plugged into f ?
 In this case, x needs to be –3, so the argument is –3 + 3 = 0, so I need to shift left by three.

 This process will tell you where the x-values, and thus the graph, have shifted.
 At least, that's how I was able to keep track of things.
 Yes, I had trouble with this concept, too.